sylwiavargas/db-jsons-for-good/README.md

 data files celebrating diversity and lesser-known histories for students

 ## 20BadassWomen:
-A list of 30 women who were just amazing.
+A list of 30 women who were amazing.
 The bios and quotes come in two languages and were taken from an open source coloring book for teenagers that I co-authored.
 List of attributes:
 - id (int);
 - name (str);